Exiled from social media mainstream, Trump and his followers will find life different at the extreme corners of the Web

 Amarasingam compared the removal of domestic online extremists to the takedown of the Islamic State’s online network in recent years.
 The true believers returned on less prominent platforms but not in the same freewheeling way.
 This hurt their ability to spread their messages and conduct mass recruitment, but didn’t stop more targeted communication efforts.

-Such comparisons are increasingly familiar among those studying how online extremism can lead to offline violence, as happened with the Boogaloo Bois, militia groups and QAnon supporters.
+Such comparisons are increasingly familiar among those studying how online extremism can lead to offline violence, as happened with the boogaloo bois, militia groups and QAnon supporters.

-Audrey Alexander, a researcher who studies online extremism at the United States Military Academy’s Combating Terrorism Center, said social media bans on the Islamic State weakened the terrorist group’s recruitment of new followers and that its ability to rebuild was drastically limited by the smaller Internet alternatives it turned to in the aftermath.
+Audrey Alexander, a researcher who studies online extremism at the U.S. Military Academy’s Combating Terrorism Center, said social media bans on the Islamic State weakened the terrorist group’s recruitment of new followers and that its ability to rebuild was drastically limited by the smaller Internet alternatives it turned to in the aftermath.

-Violent organizing and hate speech can’t be eradicated from the Internet, she said, but it can be marginalized, and tech companies have begun experimenting with a number of methods, from quietly limiting a channel’s dissemination ability to promoting more authoritative voices in subscriptions and searches.
+Violent organizing and hate speech can’t be eradicated from the Internet, she said, but it can be marginalized, and tech companies have begun experimenting with some methods, from quietly limiting a channel’s dissemination ability to promoting more authoritative voices in subscriptions and searches.

-But "if we work too hard to push them to a place where the mainstream won’t see them, the fringe is really going to validate itself with all this escalating behavior and egging each other on,” she added.
-“People start to believe, ‘Hey, there’s a lot of other people who believe the same things, too.’”
+But “if we work too hard to push them to a place where the mainstream won’t see them, the fringe is really going to validate itself with all this escalating behavior and egging each other on,” she added.
+“People start to believe, ‘Hey, there’s a lot of other people who believe the same things, too.’ ”

 SITE Intelligence Group, which tracks online extremism, has identified three new web addresses for TheDonald, the fervently pro-Trump community that started on Reddit but later was banished.
 The website where it now operates was a central hub for organizing, instigating and celebrating the Capitol siege.
 The moderators of the forum recently urged users to bookmark the new web addresses, presumably in case the main site is knocked offline, and they are using several domain registrars and hosting services to guard against possible punitive action by any single company.